Transfer Applicants

 Harvard accepts transfer students for fall semester entrance only; we do not admit students for the spring semester.
 The transfer application becomes available during the fall of the academic year.

-• We will notify applicants of admissions decisions in June.
+- We will notify applicants of admissions decisions by June.

 Submitting your materials early does not increase your chances of admission, but it does provide more opportunities to track down any missing documents and ensure that your application is full and complete by the time we begin our review.
 Please note that college transcripts should be sent between January and March in order to reflect your most updated academic credentials.